 Thankfully, people are beginning to wake up and realize that there are alternatives to the medications that are being forced down our throats.
 Many of these alternatives are derived from natural sources and come with little to no side effects.

 Cannabidiol (or commonly known as CBD) has been a favorite of alternative health enthusiasts for years.
-CBD is derived from the Cannabis L plant, yet, unlike its counterpart Tetrahydrocannabinol (THC), it does not cause any psychoactive effects.
+CBD is derived from the Cannabis L plant, yet, unlike its counterpart Tetrahydrocannabinol (THC), it does not cause any intoxicating effects.
 This is according to a review by the World Health Organization.
 After extraction, CBD is incorporated into a wide variety of products including tinctures, capsules, edibles, vapes, and more.

 CBD vs Kratom